divnix/digga/README.md

 Check out the [guide](https://devos.divnix.com/doc/start) to get up and running.

 ## In the Wild
-You author maintains his own branch, so you can take inspiration, direction, or make critical comments about the [code][please]. 😜
+The author maintains his own branch, so you can take inspiration, direction, or make critical comments about the [code][please]. 😜

 ## Motivation